 In Texas, intoxication manslaughter is essentially drunk driving that leads to a death.

-This is a very serious offense and it’s essential to hire an experienced criminal attorney.
+This is a very serious offense and hiring an experienced criminal attorney is essential.
 Like in DWI cases, our attorneys are diligent in filing motions to suppress if there was no probable cause to arrest the person for intoxicated manslaughter.
-“Probable cause” is a complex legal term that is best analyzed by lawyers experienced in search and seizure law.
+“Probable cause” is a complex legal term best analyzed by lawyers experienced in search and seizure law.

 Often if the judge determines that there was no probable cause to arrest the person, the charge may be dismissed or significantly reduced.